 Is an effective proactive monitoring strategy of staff for the virus at work

 Prevents spread to other colleagues, thereby affecting business continuity as well as potential for valued colleagues to become seriously ill

-Reassurance to staff, customers and other stakeholders that they are in a COVID-19 free environment
+Reassurance to staff, customers and other stakeholders that they are not likely to contract the disease from work